 Pattern Energy retains an 80-person staff with offices in San Francisco, Houston, San Diego and New York, which successfully developed, financed and placed into operation more than 2,000 MW of wind power in eleven states.
 Pattern Energy’s development pipeline exceeds 4,000 MW of renewable energy projects in addition to several power transmission projects.
 These projects will benefit local communities by providing jobs, tax revenue and economic stimulus and clean, domestic power to help meet the growing energy needs.

 Founded in 1982, Renewable Energy Systems Americas Inc. (RES Americas) is a fully integrated energy company which develops, constructs, owns and operates renewable generation projects across the United States and Canada.
-With over 3,400 MW developed and/or constructed, RES Americas is a leader in the energy industry and will continue to be as our nation embraces renewable energy for powering the future. www.res-americas.com
+With over 3,400 MW developed and/or constructed, RES Americas is a leader in the energy industry and will continue to be as our nation embraces renewable energy for powering the future.
+For more information, visit http://ww.res-americas.com.

 Vestas is No. 1 in Modern Energy.
 With more than 38,000 wind turbines installed in 63 countries, Vestas is the world’s leading supplier of wind power systems.
 Our core business is comprised of the development, manufacture, sale and maintenance of cutting-edge technology that uses the energy of the wind to generate electricity.

 Vestas Americas is the group’s North American sales business unit, responsible for the sale and service of wind turbines in the USA and Canada.
-Vestas entered the North American market in the early 1980′s and has a track record of supplying more than 10,000 wind turbines in North America. www.vestas.com
+Vestas entered the North American market in the early 1980′s and has a track record of supplying more than 10,000 wind turbines in North America.
+For more information, please visit http://www.vestas.com.

 AWEA is the national trade association of America’s wind industry, with more than 1,900 member companies, including global leaders in wind power and energy development, wind turbine manufacturing, component and service suppliers, and the world’s largest wind power trade show.
 AWEA is the voice of wind energy in the U.S., promoting renewable energy to power a cleaner, stronger America.
-More information on wind energy is available at the AWEA Web site: www.awea.org
+More information on wind energy is available on the AWEA website http://www.awea.org.

 Founded in 1971, Public Citizen is a national, nonprofit consumer advocacy organization formed to represent consumer welfare in Congress, the executive branch and the courts.
-The company fights for sincerity and democratic responsibility in government, for the right of consumers to seek reparations in the courts; for clean, safe and sustainable energy sources; for social economic justice in trade policies; for strong health, safety and environmental protections; and for safe, effective and affordable prescription drugs and health care. www.citizen.org
+The company fights for sincerity and democratic responsibility in government, for the right of consumers to seek reparations in the courts; for clean, safe and sustainable energy sources; for social economic justice in trade policies; for strong health, safety and environmental protections; and for safe, effective and affordable prescription drugs and health care.
+For more information, please visit http://www.citizen.org.

 Since 1967, the Environmental Defense Fund has linked science, economics and law to create modern, equitable and cost-effective solutions to society’s most urgent environmental problems.
 The company is a leading national nonprofit organization representing more than 500,000 members.
-It is dedicated to the protection of people’s environmental rights by assessing environmental problems and working to create and advocate solutions that win unwavering political, economic and social support. www.edf.org
+It is dedicated to the protection of people’s environmental rights by assessing environmental problems and working to create and advocate solutions that win unwavering political, economic and social support.
+For more information, please visit http://www.edf.org

 TREIA joined The Wind Coalition at its founding in order to continue the Association’s efforts fostering cooperation and coordination among all the renewable energy sectors.
-As a non-profit trade association, the company supports its members in numerous ways, including trade shows, conferences, workshops, business referrals and opportunity notices, web site, newsletter, legislative lobbying, and regulatory intervention. www.treia.org
+As a non-profit trade association, the company supports its members in numerous ways, including trade shows, conferences, workshops, business referrals and opportunity notices, web site, newsletter, legislative lobbying, and regulatory intervention.
+For more information, visit http://www.treia.org